 Reaction times

-These are the relevant values you get in the results report:
+These are the relevant timing values included in the results report:

-- scene_duration: the real duration of the scene in seconds (one value for each scene in the section).
+• scene_startTime: the real time when the scene is presented in the screen (one value for each scene in the section).